photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 Maintaining small amounts of duplicate code is much easier and less burdensome than choosing the wrong abstraction.

 !!! note ""
-    Premature optimization is the root of all evil. — Donald Knuth
+    Premature optimization is the root of all evil. — <cite>Donald Knuth</cite>

 ## Bottom-Up Development ##